slatedocs/slate/source/includes/_message.md

 A Message Group also follows the composition of message.
 It has a body and headers as well.

-The headers contained the info of the message sequence.
-And the body is acts as a container that stores its entries.
+The headers contain info of the message sequence.
+And the body acts as a container that stores its entries.

 #### Headers